martinlynge/bit-docs/content/docs/updating-sourced-components.md

 exported 1 components to scope bit.example
 ```

 That's it!
-The component had been sourced and modified, and a new version has been exported back to the source-of-truth - the remote scope.
+The component had been sourced and modified, and a new version has been exported back to the source-of-truth - the remote Scope.

 ### Sourcing and modifying someone else's component

-The above scenario deals with sourcing and modifying a component and then exporting it back to its original remote scope.
-That's only possible if you're a collaborator on that remote scope.
+The above scenario deals with sourcing and modifying a component and then exporting it back to its original remote Scope.
+That's only possible if you're a collaborator on that remote Scope.
 Sometimes, you may want to source and modify someone else's component.
 This works exactly the same, except for the exporting.
-You can choose to modify the component and use it locally without exporting, but on the other hand, you can also choose to export it to a different remote scope, and so create a new source-of-truth.
+You can choose to modify the component and use it locally without exporting, but on the other hand, you can also choose to export it to a different remote Scope, and so create a new source-of-truth.